Yifanli1103/Geospatial-Map---KNIME/README.md

 ## Step 1.
 Download the KNIME platform from the offical website
 ![KNIME_page](https://github.com/Yifanli1103/Geospatial-Map---KNIME/blob/main/Figures/knime_page.jpg)
 Click the website link above and sign up for the KNIME community Hub.
-Then, go back to the main page and click the yellow bottom, saying "Download the KNIME Analytics Platform"
+Then, go back to the main page and click the yellow bottom, saying "Download KNIME Analytics Platform"